technomancy/leiningen/doc/PLUGINS.md

 that call add-hook.

-If you need to use hooks from code that runs inside the project's process, you may use `leiningen.util.injected/add-hook`, which is an isolated copy of `robert.hooke/add-hook` injected into the project in order to support features like test selectors.
+If you need to use hooks from code that runs inside the project's process, you may use `leiningen.core.injected/add-hook`, which is an isolated copy of `robert.hooke/add-hook` injected into the project in order to support features like test selectors.

 See [the documentation for Hooke](https://github.com/technomancy/robert-hooke/blob/master/README.md) for more details.

-## Altering Leiningen's Classpath

-Leiningen's classpath will include all `:plugins` from `project.clj` as well as any from active profiles.
-To further modify the classpath of Leiningen itself, add a `.lein-classpath` file a project's root.
-Its contents will be prepended to Leiningen's classpath when Leiningen is invoked upon that project.

 ## Clojure Version